-Please see below the Doctor of Ministry/Master of Theological Studies units.
+Please see below the Doctor of Ministry/Master of Theological Studies units for 2020.
 Unless specified, each unit can be taken at level 8 or 9.

 This unit, undertaken as part of the Annual Ridley Preachers’ Conference, will explore the biblical understanding of the atonement and how this crucial doctrine can best be communicated in the contemporary context.
 Present-day questions and points of debate relating to the atonement will be evaluated, as well as how a deeper understanding of its significance is vital for life and ministry in the 21st century.

 PC023: Professional Supervision for Ministry Workers (28/29 Feb, 14/15 May) and

 PC024: Advanced Professional Supervision for Ministry Workers (31 Jul/1 Aug, 18/19 Sep) – Geoff Broughton and Len Firth

 These two units will equip pastors and church leaders to promote ministry development in others.
 The units will present a range of theories and models in professional supervision in pastoral contexts and will provide practical training in the skills of professional supervision.
 Students enter the program as postgraduate professionals, and whilst engaged in their own supervision and supervising of one or two supervisees in the context, integrate the skills and knowledge they will learn in the unit.
 Professional Supervision for Ministry Workers is a prerequisite for Advanced Professional Supervision for Ministry Workers.